unkhan87/hangman/README.md

 -  And if the game ending messages are shwoing correctly and when the game ends if the user is prompted with a play again option.

-- Tested if the hangman image is working as its suppose to like displaying a section of the hangman image if the user gets the letter wrong and vice versa.
+- Tested if the hangman image is working as its suppose to like displaying a section of the hangman image if the user gets the letter wrong and if the user gets it right nothing happens to the image.

+## Bugs

+### Remaining Bugs
+- When the user guess the word correctly with lived remaining the game doesn't end and ask user to keep guessing until the hangman image fully gets completed in other words when the user is out of tries.